 Spicy Dr. Pepper Beef Jerky is delicious, Sweet and tender With a low, subtle heat and a bold beefy flavor.
 Easy to make and preservative free!

+The best tasting jerky starts with a delicious flavorful marinade.
+Simmering jalapeno peppers in Dr. Pepper is an easy way to concentrate sweetness while infusing spice.
 Our little tribe of camping friends and neighbors are our regular taste testers and this latest flavor combination got a big thumbs up from all of them!

 The Secret to Making Flavorful Beef Jerky

-- London Broil (Top Round) makes a very tasty jerky.
+- London Broil (Top Round) is the best meat to use for homemade beef jerky.
 Strips need to be cut between 1/8 and 1/4 inch thick.
 NO THICKER THAN THAT.

 - How you cut the meat determines the final result.
-Cut it evenly, thinly, and against the grain.
+Try to cut the jerky strips evenly, thinly, and against the grain.

 - Marinate, marinate, marinate.
-What you put the meat in and how long you leave it there for really determine the final result.
-Marinating under 12 hours is not going to get you the taste you want.
-You have to let the meat take in the flavor.
-You can’t rush it.
-You have to pay attention.
-Move the meat around while marinating and turn the bag repeatedly while it marinates.
-A zip top bag is a great thing for marinating as it is pliable and the meat can be moved around without opening the bag.
+The beef jerky flavor combination that you choose and how long you allow the beef jerky strips to marinate really determine the final result.
+Marinating under 12 hours will most likely not give you the best flavor.
+You have to let the jerky strips absorb the flavors and this can’t be rushed.
+Try to move the meat around while the marinating and turn the bag.
+A zip top bag is a great tool to use when marinating as it is pliable and the meat can be moved around without opening the bag.

 - Be careful with salt.
-Salt seems to be the first thing that gets soaked up into the meat.
-You can’t take it out once it’s in.
+Salt seems to be the first thing to be absorbed and it can’t be removed.
 Too salty = bad.
 Use garlic POWDER and onion POWDER, not the salt versions.

 - Taste and smell your marinade.
-If it is tasty before adding the meat, the jerky will turn out great.
+If the marinade is flavorful before adding the meat, the jerky will turn out great.

-- Marinate in the refrigerator.
-No one wants food poisoning.
+- Marinate your beef jerky in the refrigerator.
+No one wants food poisoning!

 - A food dehydrator is a good investment.
-The oven can be used but it is harder to get a great end product and it takes longer.
+You can make beef jerky in the oven but it is harder to get a great end product and the process takes much longer.

-- When a recipe says it’ll take 5 hours, start checking it at an hour and a half.
+- If a recipe says that making beef jerky in the dehydrator will take 5 hours, start checking it at an hour and a half.
 Timing depends on temperature, thickness and moisture, not what a cookbook says.

-- Don’t be afraid to move the meat and the trays around.
+- Don’t be afraid to move the beef jerky strips and the trays around.
 Also, don’t be afraid to remove the thinner pieces that are done before the thicker ones.
 No one is perfect when cutting meat into strips.
 Check often!

-- And finally, don’t ever put meat in the dehydrator, turn it on, and go to bed, thinking it will be done in the morning.
-If you do this, you will get over dried jerky that will most likely be inedible.
+- And finally, don’t ever put marinated beef jerky into the dehydrator and go to bed, thinking it will be done in the morning.
+If you do this, you could end up with over dried jerky that will most likely be inedible.
 After all that marinating time, it is really sad to have to throw it out!

 What if I don’t have a Dehydrator?

-Much like a dehydrator, it is important to pay attention to the meat by moving the jerky around and rotating the trays.
-Feeling the jerky with your fingers is the best gauge of doneness.
-Cooking times vary upon the thickness of the meat and this process can take anywhere from 3-8 hours.
+Feeling the jerky with your fingers is the best gauge of done-ness.
+Cooking times vary upon the thickness of the meat and this process can take anywhere from 2-12 hours.
 Enjoy!

 What You’ll Need to make Spicy Dr. pepper Beef Jerky